 Make sure that you get a complete copy of your records, including the physician's progress notes.
 If you have any radiology or other testing procedures performed, such as x-rays or mammograms, it is crucial to get a copy of these reports as well.

 Most medical offices have special procedures for releasing medical records.
 You will probably have to sign a permission form before they release the records to you.
-You must pick the records up in person, and sometimes there is a small charge for copying and compiling them.
+Most often, records are transferred electronically between physician offices once consent is granted.

 Come to your office visit with a list of your symptoms, the medications you take, any drug allergies, and a general idea of when your symptoms began.
 If you feel the physician is distracted, try to bring the conversation back to the issue at hand.